wildanrhmn/smart-sync-mobile/README.md

-# AORA
+# SmartSync Mobile App

-React Native Crash Course, made with React Native-EXPO, and Appwrite as BaaS.
+Created with React-Native, EXPO, and Appwrite as BaaS.